ADMoreau/politeness/README.md

 jupyter notebook outlining the methods for reading in a csv of Stack Overflow comments and analyzes them for their level of politeness and save the data to a csv file.

+# analysis_script.py

+Full python script encapsulating the demo.py methods into a single file.